Crash of an Avro 652 Anson C.19 in Hendon: 3 killed

 Circumstances:

-The twin engine aircraft was performing a flight from RAF Sydenham (Belfast City) to RAF Hendon (Middlesex) with ten VIP passengers and a crew of three on board.
-While cruising over Wales in poor weather conditions, the aircraft went out of control, dove into the ground and crashed in a pasture located in Llanfair, near Ruthin.
-All thirteen occupants were killed.
-It appears at the time of the accident, there was stormy weather with turbulence and it seems the aircraft went out of control after being striked by lightning.
+The twin engine airplane was performing a flight from RAF Sydenham (Belfast City) to RAF Hendon (Middlesex) with ten VIP passengers and a crew of three on board.
+While cruising over Wales in poor weather conditions, the aircraft went out of control, dove into the ground and crashed in a pasture located in Llanfair Dyffryn Clwyd, some 2 km south of Ruthin.
+All 13 occupants were killed, among them three civilians.
+It appears that there was stormy weather with turbulence and it seems the aircraft went out of control after being hit by lightning.

 Probable cause: